JOY'S WORLD MUSIC BIO

 Biography:

-Joy Krauthammer, MBA, a percussionist for over two dozen years, also plays crystal & Tibetan singing bowls (which she carried back from Tibet).
-Playing singing bowls, she is a vessel for sharing a symphony of meditational vibrational healing sounds which reverberate through one's body for relaxation, meditation and for opening channels for flowing, allowing for more joy, love, unity, peace and harmony in our UniVerse.
+Joy Krauthammer, MBA, a spiritual percussionist for thirty years, also plays crystal & Tibetan singing bowls (that she carried home from Tibet).
+Playing singing bowls, she is a vessel for sharing a symphony of meditational vibrational healing sounds which reverberate through one's body for relaxation, meditation, transcenDance, and for opening channels for flowing, allowing for abunDance of joy, love, unity, peace, prayer, blesSings and harmony in our UniVerse.

 Conscious connection of wholeness, healing and Oneness, in the Four Worlds of spirit, mind, heart and body, is Joy's musical kavannah / intention.
 Joy is inspired by the call to "Serve G*d in Joy" (Psalm 100:2) and believes that, "Joy breaks through all barriers." - The Lubavitch Rebbe

-Fun for Joy was playing maracas with Bizouro Moderno at Marriott in Costa Rica.
-Recently, Joy Krauthammer joyously played for the Healing Beat, Mid-Summer's Magickal Eve, Gaia Festival, REMO's Women's Drum Day, Mandala Peace Party, LA Women's Music Festival-- Divine Lotus Healing Tent, and at Elat Chayyim in the Berkshires, and the Aleph Kallah in New Mexico, with the Klezmer Orchestra, Neshama Musikats, and Jospel Choir.
-She was delighted to play with Shir Ecstasy in Oregon, Ohio and California.
+Fun for Joy was playing maracas with Bizouro Moderno at the Marriott in Costa Rica.
+Joy Krauthammer joyously played for the Healing Beat, Mid-Summer's Magickal Eve, Gaia Festival, REMO's Women's Drum Day, Mandala Peace Party, LA Women's Music Festival-- Divine Lotus Healing Tent, and at Elat Chayyim in the Berkshires, and the Aleph Kallah in New Mexico, with the Klezmer Orchestra and Cantor Beth Cohen, Neshama Musikats, and Jospel Choir with Sharon Alexander.
+She was delighted to play at Ruach HaAretz in Oregon, and with Shir Ecstasy in Oregon, Ohio and California.
 Playing for Greater LA's Hachnatsat Kallah benefit was a joy for Joy.
 Joy is uplifted playing singing bowls with Azamra's Breslover Rabbi Avraham Greenbaum, and on djembe and timbrel enjoyed accompanying Jerusalem's Reb Sholom Brodt of Yeshivah Simchat Shlomo, and Young Israel's Farbrengans with Rabbis Nadler and Klein in their niggunim/ wordless melodies.
+Joy enjoyed joining Sacred Singing Satsang with Presence/Tatrika.
+Was fun for Joy to jump in with Jug o' Punch playing at New Mexico airport.
+Playing Himalayan Singing Bowls at the historic Rancho de la Cordillera's Asian Mystique concerts every few years is a treat for Joy.
 As founder of Kindred Spirits, Joy brings an ensemble of 18 percussionists to play for spiritual gatherings.
+A playing drum highlight was when Joy proudly played percusson at her daughter's wedding accompanying the Dale Schatz orchestra!

-For Jewish spiritual monthly events over the last decade, Joy accompanies cantorial soloist/guitarist, Cindy Paley at Lev Eisha, and N'Shama Minyan, and annually at Temple Judea and Shomrei Torah Synagogue.
-Joy loves serving in the Chassidic Orchestra for Valley Beth Shalom's memorial Farbrengens with conductors, Chris Hardin, and David Kamenir, accompanying Cantor Herschel Fox.
-Since its inception, Joy arranges multiple annual memorial concerts for Daniel Pearl World Music Days.
+For Jewish spiritual monthly events over the last two decades, Joy accompanies cantorial soloist/guitarist, Cindy Paley at Lev Eisha (since 2000) and for their retreats, and N'Shama Minyan (since 2005) and their retreats, and for events at Temple Judea, Shomrei Torah Synagogue and Temple Ramat Zion (pre-Pesach Seders and Rosh Chodesh).
+Accompanying Cantorial soloists Gary Levine and Kimberly Haynes at Ahavat Torah for holidays is treasured by Joy, and she has also enjoyed accompanying Cantor Rebekah Mirsky.
+Joy loves serving in the Chassidic Orchestra for the last decade for Valley Beth Shalom's memorial Farbrengens with conductors, Chris Hardin, and David Kamenir, accompanying Cantor Herschel Fox and Rabbi Ed Feinstein.
+Since the Daniel Pearl Foundation inception, Joy arranges multiple annual memorial concerts for Daniel Pearl World Music Days.
+She played regularly for Temple Ramat Zion, and at times for Temple Ahavat Shalom.
+Joy's recent pleasure serving Hashem in joy is accompanying the chanting and song at Metivta (the meditation organization) with visiting Rabbi Tirzah Firestone.

 Joy especially loves playing timbrel for women dancing in freedom and praise, in the spirit of biblical sister, Miriyahm HaNeviah.
 Joy believes what sages say, that we can "dance our way" into life and liberation.
-Playing for Jewish Women's Theatre is another favorite gig, as is the annual Wagner Women's Winter Retreat, and through drumming, also acknowledging International Women's Day.
+Playing for Jewish Women's Theatre is another favorite gig, as is the annual Wagner Women's Winter Retreat, and Dancing With Our Soul retreat at Brandeis-Bardin, and LA's World Music Festival.
+Through drumming, Joy also acknowledges the annual International Women's Day (IWD).
+It was a pleasure to play water sound instruments during the women's and Honoring Water ritual at The Parliament of World's Religions on IWD.

-In addition to drumming, Joy plays crystal and Tibetan singing bowls for Sounds of Joy ~ Sound Spa meditations at B'nai Horin, serving as percussionist since 1991, as well as at Makom Ohr Shalom and Lev Eisha since 1992.
-She plays singing bowls with her Open To Wonder band, and other spiritual groups.
+In addition to drumming, Joy plays crystal and Tibetan singing bowls for Sounds of Joy ~ Sound Spa meditations at B'nai Horin, serving as percussionist since 1991 for Rabbi Stan Levy, and at House of the Book, as well as at Makom Ohr Shalom since 1992, and Lev Eisha since 2000.
+She plays singing bowls also with her Open To Wonder band, and other spiritual groups.
+Joy offers sound healing workshops for Hebrew Union College's Kalsman Institute and Cedar's Sinai's "Jewish Wisdom & Wellness ~ Festival of Learning" week (at Ahavat Torah and Temple Ramat Zion).
 Joy served as sound healer for UCLArts and Healing Department workshops and conferences, and the Healing Beat benefit.
+Greatly appreciating the gift of sound, Joy spontaneously shares her meditations with cemetery workers, police guards, gardeners, and on U Tube videos, Ripple Reflections 1 and 2 and a movie Trailer.

-Although classically musically trained in piano, violin, and clarinet, and later in percussion including drum set, by dozens of world-music masters (and in music schools), Joy attributes her playing and "being played", to Hashgachah Pratit / Divine Providence.
+Although classically musically trained in piano, violin, and clarinet, and later in percussion including drum set– by dozens of world-music masters (and in music schools), and with renowned sound healers, Joy attributes her playing and "being played", to Hashgachah Pratit / Divine Providence.
 Exciting personal experiences have included exploring music throughout the world in her travels since a teenager, and learning from multi-cultural masters.
 Joy felt that she was a gesher / a bridge (in the light of Reb Shlomo, z'l) when she learned and played during summers with Middle-Eastern Music and Dance Camp directed by world Arab faculty.
 Playing in (Palestinian) Nabil Assam's doumbek ensemble was a highlight.

 Joy Krauthammer, a spiritual woman loving the color purple, is a visual artist, passionate performing percussionist, poet, Joyous Chai Lights publisher, photographer, artist of life, spiritual guide, sound healer, student of Torah, and Kabbalah workshop leader, and gardener living in Porter Ranch, CA, USA, UniVerse.